-- 3.10.1 This member will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria - a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 18(4)(b) of Schedule 1B to the 2006 Act - b) Be a registered Nurse - 3.10.2 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply - 3.10.3 This member will be appointed by the ICB Chief Executive subject to the approval of the Chair.
+- 3.9.1 This member will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria - a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 18(4)(b) of Schedule 1B to the 2006 Act - b) Be a registered Nurse - 3.9.2 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply - 3.9.3 This member will be appointed by the ICB Chief Executive subject to the approval of the Chair.

-3.11 Chief Finance Officer
+3.10 Director of Finance

-- 3.11.1 This member will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria - a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act - 3.11.2 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply.

-3.11.3 This member will be appointed by the ICB Chief Executive subject to the approval of the Chair.
+- 3.10.1 This member will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria - a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act - 3.10.2 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply - 3.10.3 This member will be appointed by the ICB Chief Executive subject to the approval of the Chair

+3.11 Non-Executive Members

-3.12 Non-Executive Members
+3.11.1 The ICB will appoint four Non-Executive Members

-- 3.12.1 The ICB will appoint five Non-Executive Members. - 3.12.2 These members will be appointed by the Remuneration Committee subject to the approval of the Chair. - 3.12.3 These members will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria - a) Not be employee of the ICB or a person seconded to the ICB - b) Not hold a role in another health and care organisation in the ICS area - c) One shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit Committee - d) Another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee. - 3.12.4 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 3.2 apply - b) They hold a role in another health and care organisation within the ICB area - c) Failure to comply with the eligibility criteria for board roles described in the Governance Handbook. - 3.12.5 The term of office for a non-executive member will be a maximum of 3 years per term and the total maximum period a non-executive member may serve is 9 years, after which they will no longer be eligible for reappointment. - 3.12.6 Initial appointments and reappointments may be for a shorter period in order to avoid all non-executive members retiring at once.
-Thereafter, new appointees will ordinarily retire on the date that the individual they replaced was due to retire in order to provide continuity.

-3.12.7 Subject to satisfactory appraisal the Chair may approve the reappointment of a non-executive member up to the maximum number of terms permitted for their role.
+- 3.11.2 These members will be appointed by the Remuneration Committee subject to the approval of the Chair. - 3.11.3 These members will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria - a) Not be employee of the ICB or a person seconded to the ICB - b) Not hold a role in another health and care organisation in the ICS area - One shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit Committee - d) Another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee - 3.11.4 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 3.2 apply - b) They hold a role in another health and care organisation within the ICB area - c) Failure to comply with the eligibility criteria for board roles described in the Governance Handbook. - 3.11.5 The term of office for non-executive member will be 3 years per term and the total number of terms an individual may serve is 3 terms after which they will no longer be eligible for re-appointment. - 3.11.6 Initial appointments may be for a shorter period in order to avoid all non-executive members retiring at once.
+Thereafter, new appointees will ordinarily retire on the date that the individual they replaced was due to retire in order to provide continuity. - 3.11.7 Subject to satisfactory appraisal the Chair may approve the re-appointment of non-executive member up to the maximum number of terms permitted for their role.